David Malukas

-David Malukas (born September 27, 2001) is a Lithuanian-American race car driver who competes in the IndyCar Series for Dale Coyne Racing.
+David Joseph Malukas (born September 27, 2001) is an American racing driver who competes in the IndyCar Series driving the No. 12 Chevrolet for Team Penske.
+He previously drove for A.J.
+Foyt Racing in 2025 and Meyer Shank Racing in 2024 and Dale Coyne Racing in 2022 and 2023.

-Career
+Early career

 Lower formula

 In 2016 and the early part of 2017, Malukas competed in the Formula 4 UAE Championship for Rasgaira Motorsports.
 He did not contest the full season but still finished sixth in the championship.

 Malukas would move to ADAC Formula 4 to compete for Motopark in 2017.
 There he would end up finishing nineteenth in the championship.

 U.S. F2000 National Championship

 Along with his efforts in ADAC Formula 4, Malukas would compete in the U.S. F2000 National Championship in 2017 for BN Racing.
 At the first race at Road America, he took pole position and finished on the podium in second.

 Pro Mazda Championship

 After competing part-time in the U.S. F2000 National Championship the previous year, Malukas would move up to the Pro Mazda Championship in 2018 again driving for BN Racing.
-BN Racing was owned by Malukas' father Henry Malukas.
 He would have an impressive season with three wins and six podiums to finish fourth in the championship.